TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ReadmeFile.rst

 The *project* placeholder contains the title of the project.

-Common values are in the official TYPO3 manuals
+Common values are, for example, in the official TYPO3 manuals

 #. `<Topic> Guide`, e.g. "Installation and Upgrade Guide",
    for collections of articles on a specific topic